 Federal Reserve Chair Janet Yellen

-Who Was the Most Powerful Woman in the World?
+She Was Once the Most Powerful Woman in the World

-Janet Yellen was Federal Reserve Chair from February 3, 2014 - February 3, 2018.
+Janet Yellen was Federal Reserve chair from February 3, 2014 to February 3, 2018.
 President Trump nominated Jerome Powell to succeed her.
 But reappointing her should have been a given.
 During her tenure, the unemployment rate fell from 5.6 percent to 4.4 percent.
 By the end of 2017, the economy was growing at 3.1 percent.
 That's more than the ideal growth rate of 2-3 percent.
 The nation's gross domestic product increased from $16 trillion to $17 trillion.
 Core inflation was only 1.7 percent.
 The Dow Jones Industrial Average set 204 record highs during her tenure.

 But Trump preferred someone who would deregulate banks.
 He also wanted someone who would keep interest rates low.
 Yellen supported financial regulation such as the Dodd-Frank Wall Street Reform Act.
 She would continue to raise the fed funds rate to its normal range of 2 percent.

 On February 5, 2018, Dr. Yellen became the Distinguished Fellow in Residence at the Economic Studies program of the Brookings Institution.
 She is affiliated with the Hutchins Center on Fiscal and Monetary Policy.

 Why She Was Important to the U.S. Economy

 As the spokesperson for the Fed, Yellen was the country's premier economic expert.
 Her words swayed the stock market, interest rates, and the value of the dollar.
-That made her the most powerful person in the United States and, therefore, the global economy.
+That made her the most powerful person in the United States and the global economy.

 The Role of the Federal Reserve Chair